jedevc/fyp-report/report.md

 ### Function call reduction

-In the second pass, we resolve all calls to the remaining blocks, those that are assigned a "function" interpretation.
-At this stage, we don't create the functions themselves, but simply the calls to them.
-However, this is not as simple as the previous stage, we can't just insert a call of the form `block()`
+In this next pass, we can now resolve all calls to the remaining blocks, those that are assigned a "function" interpretation.
+At this stage, we don't create the functions themselves, but simply compute what the calls to them should look like.
+However, this is not as simple as the previous stage, we can't just insert a call of the form `block()` - some number of arguments may need to be passed!

-- some number of arguments may need to be passed!
-This happens when a chunk that is used in the block is assigned a "local" interpretation and is also accessed in some other block that eventually (either directly or indirectly) calls to it.
+The need for introducing function arguments occurs when a chunk that is used in the block is assigned a "local" interpretation and is also accessed in some other block that eventually (either directly or indirectly) calls to it.

+For example, suppose that a block $x$ calls block $y$, which we can notate as
+$x \rightarrow y$.
+If a variable $\alpha$ is declared in block $x$ as a local variable, then for $y$ to access this variable, the call $x \rightarrow y$ can be modified to pass $\alpha$ as a parameter.
+By performing this computation for all variables, for all calls, we can compute the function signature of each block, and so modify all the vulnspec block calls into function-style calls.

 #### Rooting

-To determine which function calls need to be patched with which parameters, we need to "root" each chunk, i.e. find a function block such that all references to a chunk are contained in that block and it's children.
-We can then add that chunk's variables to the collection of local variables (at a later stage).
+To determine which function calls need to be patched with which parameters, we first need to "root" each chunk, i.e. find a function block such that all references to a chunk are contained in that block and it's descendants.
+We can then add that chunk's variables to the collection of local variables (at a later stage when we actually construct the function).

-This process is essentially a variation of the lowest common ancestor problem for graphs.
-However, the usual techniques for calculating this for trees or directed acyclic graphs aren't sufficient since the call graph can contain cycles through the expression of co-recursive blocks.
+This process is essentially a variation of the lowest common ancestor problem in graph theory.
+However, the usual techniques for calculating this are for trees or directed acyclic graphs, which aren't sufficient for this problem since the call graph may contain cycles through the expression of recursive or co-recursive blocks.

 A naive algorithm (and what we initially implemented) finds every block that references a local variable, then computes all possible paths to that block.